 Reliability ensures consistent results.
 As applied to the test, this would mean that two identical performances should result in the same test result.
 Human factors can have a significant effect on test reliability.
 Some of these factors are:

-(a) Fatigue (Sufficient sleep or rest prior to the test) (b) Emotions (Work or home personal problems) (c) State of health (Cold or flu etc.) (d) Time of day (Very early in the morning etc.) Distractions
+- (a) Fatigue......
+(Sufficient sleep or rest prior to the test) - (b) Emotions......
+(Work or home personal problems) - (d) Time of day.....
+(Very early in the morning etc.) - (e) Distractions.....
+(Noise, interruptions etc.)